pipu-enterprise/atari2600-emu/README.md

-# nes-emu
+# atari2600-emu

-nes-emu is a simple C-based emulator for the Nintendo Entertainment System.
+atari2600-emu is a strangely named nes emulator written in C.

 ## Installation

-To compile nes-emu, use the provided `Makefile`.
+To compile atari2600-emu, use the provided `Makefile`.
 Ensure you have `gcc` or another compatible C compiler installed.

 ```bash
 make